OctopusDeploy/docs/docs/infrastructure/deployment-targets/tentacle/index.md

 **Intermediary firewalls**

-Don't forget to allow access in any intermediary firewalls between the Octopus Server and your Tentacle (not just the Windows Firewall).
+Don't forget to allow access in any intermediary firewalls between the Octopus Server and your Tentacle (not just the OS e.g. Windows Firewall).
 For example, if your Tentacle server is hosted in Amazon EC2, you'll also need to modify the AWS security group firewall to tell EC2 to allow the traffic.
 Similarly, if your Tentacle server is hosted in Microsoft Azure, you'll also need to add an Endpoint to tell Azure to allow the traffic.

 ## Configure a Polling Tentacle

 Listening Tentacles are recommended, but there might be situations where you need to configure a Polling Tentacle.
-You can learn about the difference between Listening Tentacles and Polling Tentacles on the [Tentacle communication](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) page.
+You can learn about the difference between Listening Tentacles and Polling Tentacles on the [Tentacle communication](/docs/infrastructure/deployment-targets/tentacle/tentacle-communication.md) page.

 !include <install-tentacle-manager>
 !include <configure-polling-target>

 Your deployment target is configured, next you need to preform a  [health check and update Calamari](/docs/infrastructure/deployment-targets/machine-policies.md#health-check).

-If the Tentacle isn't connecting, try the steps on the [troubleshooting page](/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md).
+If the Tentacle isn't connecting, try the steps on the [troubleshooting page](/docs/infrastructure/deployment-targets/tentacle/troubleshooting-tentacles.md).

 ### Update your Octopus Server firewall